 If I have a positive COVID-19 test from outside of the university what do I do?

-To better protect our workplace, personnel who test positive for COVID-19 at an outside facility are required to immediately self-report the positive test result to the WashU Occupational/Student Health and provide any documentation public health has provided.
+To better protect our workplace, personnel who test positive for COVID-19 at an outside facility are required to immediately self-report the positive test result to the WashU Student and Occupational Health.

 If I test positive for COVID-19, what should I do next to protect people around me?